MetPX/sarracenia/doc/dd_post.7.rst

 but in the opposite direction, allowing sources to know the entire disposition of their products through a network.

-The format of post messages is a minimal layer on top of AMQP needed to provide data exchange.
-The minimal layer over raw AMQP is primarily the following:
+The minimal layer over raw AMQP provides more complete file transfer functionality:

 Source Filtering (use of `AMQP TOPIC`_ exchanges)
    The messages make use of *topic exchanges* from AMQP, where topics are hierarchies